mantisbt-plugins/workload/README.md

 - Percentage of higher remaining work to warn about
 - Issue status threshold to warn about higher remaining work
 - Percentage of lower progress to warn about
-- Issue status threshold to warn about undefined test